 Capital Return Program.
-In fiscal 2018, we announced a stock repurchase program authorizing us to repurchase up to \$30 billion of our common stock.
-The stock repurchase program has no expiration date.
-In the first nine months of fiscal 2021, we repurchased and retired 18 million shares of our common stock for \$2.6 billion, before commissions.
-At June 27, 2021, \$2.0 billion remained authorized for repurchase under the stock repurchase program.
+On October 12, 2021, we announced a new \$10.0 billion stock repurchase program, which was in addition to the then-remaining repurchase authority of \$0.9 billion under the previous program.
+The stock repurchase programs have no expiration date.
+In the first three months of fiscal 2022, we repurchased and retired 8 million shares of our common stock for \$1.2 billion, before commissions.
+At December 26, 2021, \$10.1 billion remained authorized for repurchase under our stock repurchase programs.
 Our stock repurchase program is subject to periodic evaluations to determine when and if repurchases are in the best interests of our stockholders, and we may accelerate, suspend, delay or discontinue repurchases at any time.

-In the first nine months of fiscal 2021, we paid cash dividends totaling \$2.2 billion, or \$1.98 per share.
-On July 14, 2021, we announced a cash dividend of \$0.68 per share on our common stock, payable on September 23, 2021 to stockholders of record as of the close of business on September 2, 2021.
+In the first quarter of fiscal 2022, we paid cash dividends totaling \$765 million, or \$0.68 per share.
+On January 18, 2022, we announced a cash dividend of \$0.68 per share on our common stock, payable on March 24, 2022 to stockholders of record as of the close of business on March 3, 2022.
 We currently intend to continue to use cash dividends as a means of returning capital to stockholders, subject to capital availability and our view that cash dividends are in the best interests of our stockholders, among other factors.